DOV-Vlaanderen/pydov/docs/quickstart.rst

     )
     dataframe

-pydov will load (status is shown in the progress bar) the required data and return the data into a Pandas DataFrame:
+pydov will perform the search and load the matching data (status is shown in the progress bar) into a Pandas DataFrame:

 ::